 - A rehabilitation center for children recovering from trauma and illness.

-- Tikkun Olam, a boarding school for 50 refugee teenagers from Eritrea.
+- Tikkun Olam, a boarding school refugee teenagers from Eritrea, with its own educational team, run in partnership with the Ministry of Education.

 - MIR-Selah, an academic preparatory course and Masa Israel Journey program for potential olim from the former Soviet Union.